-Fashion internships, placements & work experience: Expert career advice and an insight into the fashion industry
+Fashion internships, placements & work experience: expert career advice & insights into the fashion industry

 If you're interested in working in the exciting world of fashion, from designing next season’s must haves to marketing the latest collections, we've got all you need to know and the essential jobs to get your career started.